 Even if it is true one day, don't say that everyone on the planet is possibly your intended audience.
 Consider who you're designing your item for and divide your marketplace into TAM, SAM, and SOM segments.
 This will not only amaze your listeners, but it will also assist you in strategizing your roll-out strategy.
 When talking about your target market, strive to create a user persona or your ideal customer if you can.
 This can assist investors in visualising the possible consumer base and shows that you've given careful consideration to who your company will service.
 In a fast pitch, it's also far easier to communicate to a specific person rather than a large audience.

 This presentation is usually the most important to investors.
 How are you going to make a profit?
-The business model of your business is very crucial.
+The business model of your business is very crucial, be it a freemium business model, subscription business model or Franchise Business Model.
 Be very detailed about your products and pricing, and underline how eagerly your consumer awaits your entrance once more.

 You won't know how fantastic your pitch is unless you give it a try.
 Don't get too worked up, and approach each investor pitch as a learning opportunity for both you and your company.
 You'll only get better as time goes on, and you'll be able to apply what you've learned to all aspects of your company.